grzegorzmazur/yacas/docs/tutorial/index.rst

 Suppose we wanted to define a function ``F(x,y)=x/y+y/x``.
 We could use the standard syntax ``F(a,b) := a/b + b/a;``.  ``F(1,2);``.
 For
 the purpose of this demonstration, lets assume that we want to define an infix operator ``xx`` for this operation.
-We can teach Yacas about this infix operator with ``Infix("xx", OpPrecedence("/"));``.
+We can teach yacas about this infix operator with ``Infix("xx", OpPrecedence("/"));``.
 Here we told Yacas that the operator ``xx`` is to have the same precedence as the division operator.
 We can now proceed to tell Yacas how to